JBalloonist/courses-sql-for-spreadsheets-users-robert-ward/slides/chapter_1_cff168ddadbf61da35eed7de862fec5f.md

 `@script`
 Here we add an additional column - the name - and the resulting output is much more informative.
-The result is the same but also gives us the name of the podcast that has the most episodes which is a lot more informative.
+The result is the same as before but also gives us the name of the podcast that has the most episodes which is a lot more informative.

 ---